abw/badger-database-js/website/builder-methods.md

 //    WHERE "id" > ?
 ```

-The special case for the `in` operator also applies here.
-The value must
+The special case for the `in` and `not in` operators also applies here.
+The
-be an array with the array of values provided as the second element.
+value must be an array with the array of values provided as the second element.

 ```js
 db.select('id name email')